Completing a stock transfer form

 Reliefs and exemptions

-There are some share transactions that qualify for reliefs or exemptions.
+However, there are some share transactions that qualify for reliefs or exemptions.
 They can reduce the amount of Stamp Duty you pay or are exempt from Stamp Duty altogether.

-If the refunds you’re applying for is £150,000 or more you can ask for payment by CHAPS electronic transfer.
+So if the refunds you’re applying for is £150,000 or more you can ask for payment by CHAPS electronic transfer.
 You’ll need to include your bank details with your claim.

 UK shares bought from abroad

-If you buy shares in a UK company while you’re abroad, you still have to pay Stamp Duty, and get the transfer documents stamped.
-If you do not do this within the time limits you may have to pay a penalty and interest.
+- If you do not do this within the time limits you may have to pay a penalty and interest.